rahtrill/FilmQueryProject/README.md

 The technologies used were imperative to the proper output of this program.

 ## What was the most difficult part of this project?

+The most difficult part of this program was retrieving the language using the language_id data provided by a film.
+The guidelines set for this project specified that I could not return a String or a List<String> in any method in the program.

+This proved to be challenging because the convenience of being able to refer to a method that returns a String to put into the Film Object is taken away.
+Instead, I had to create another prepared statement to search for the language name using the language_id data from the film.

+Here is the prepared statement for finding the language in the film:

+`SELECT language.name FROM language JOIN film ON film.language_id = language.id WHERE film.id = ?`